Bridging the gap between policy and knowledge on biodiversity in Europe

 Eklipse has already answered requests on a wide range of topics, by synthesizing the best available knowledge from both scientists and other knowledge holders.
 Requesters can submit their questions to Eklipse and receive targeted responses based on the best available knowledge within 8-18 months, depending on the knowledge synthesis method(s) used.

-Granted additional funding under the H2020 Green Deal Call, as part of the EU response to the COVID-19 pandemic, Eklipse is in parallel becoming financially self standing under the Alternet umbrella.
+Granted additional funding under the H2020 Green Deal Call, as part of the EU response to the COVID-19 pandemic until October 2022, Eklipse is now a self standing mechanism under the Alternet umbrella.

 Eklipse has a fourfold approach: